Heal's: Acquisition by Wittington Investments

 and a new outlet store was opened in Walton-on-Thames, which replaced the former Cobham store.
 It was reported that the Weston family had been looking for a buyer for Heal's, but after a failed management buyout and with profits returning, the Weston family decided to keep the business.
 During 2022, Heal's extended their concession stores by opening units within Fenwick's Canterbury and York stores, and returned to the King's Road for a third time with a new outlet store replacing the Walton-on-Thames store.
 The company had to close its Brighton store after the landlord would not renew its lease, and announced that there had been a drop off in sales and profits, with the company earning £1.4 million in pre-tax profits.
-A further reduction in profits was reported in 2022–23, dropping to £800,000, though sales remained similar and Wittington Investments reporting that the profit margin had been hit by inflation on both goods and wages.
+A further reduction in profits was reported in 2022–23, dropping to £800,000, though sales remained similar, and Wittington Investments reported that the profit margin had been hit by inflation on both goods and wages.
 During 2023 the new look Tottenham Court Road store opened after a major refurbishment of the site by joint owners KKR and General Projects, which saw the company now move back into the 1962 extension lost to Habitat back in the 80s.
 The new look store operates on the ground floor and the basement, with a new feature staircase added to link the two, designed by Matthew Hilton.
 However the King's Road outlet was closed.
 In November 2024, Heal's opened a new store at Bicester Avenue garden centre, but had announced for the year ending 14 September that sales and profits were again down, with sales down 6.9% at £34.8 million making a pre-tax profit of just £71,000, following from the previous years £500,000.